pipeforce/pipeforce.github.io/docs/api/commands.md

 ## call ``v1``
 ----------
-Calls a script and returns with the result in the body.
+Calls a pipeline script and returns with the result in the body.
+Note: Since version 9.0, JavaScript calls are no longer supported.

 [Try online.](https://try.pipeforce.org/#/commandform?command=call:v1)